 Discover how powerful natural forces shape the landscape of our ever-changing planet.

 Interested in British geology?
-Examine fascinating fossils, minerals and rocks, or compare your specimens with more than 2,000 in the Earth Lab gallery.
+Examine fascinating fossils, minerals and rocks.
+There are more than 2,000 specimens in the Earth Lab gallery.

 See 200-million-year-old wave ripples and dinosaur footprints on a beach.
 Find out how to calculate a whale’s age from its teeth.